 Figure 9: Modelled NOF attribute bands for DRP concentrations the 5-year period ending December 2017 in the Taranaki region.

 Recommendations

-Baseline states have been calculated for both monitoring sites and the stream network, to provide the best known state for nutrient attributes as an indicator of ecosystem health across each FMU.
+Draft baseline states have been calculated for both monitoring sites and the overall stream network, to provide the best known state for the nutrient attributes as indicators of ecosystem health across each FMU.